Sheila Williams: Career

 She became interested in Isaac Asimov's Science Fiction Magazine (as it was then titled) while in graduate school at Washington University.
 In 1982, Williams was hired at the magazine, and worked with Isaac Asimov for ten years.
 While working there, she co-founded the Dell Magazines Award for Undergraduate Excellence in Science Fiction and Fantasy Writing (at one time called the Isaac Asimov Award for Undergraduate Excellence in Science Fiction and Fantasy writing).
 In 2004, with the retirement of Gardner Dozois, she became the editor of the magazine.

 Along with Gardner Dozois, Williams also edited the "Isaac Asimov's" anthology series.
 She also co-edited A Woman's Liberation: A Choice of Futures by and About Women (2001) with Connie Willis.
 Williams has edited a retrospective anthology of fiction published by Asimov's: Asimov's Science Fiction: 30th Anniversary Anthology.
 Booklist called the book "A gem, and a credit to editor Williams."
 Most recently, she edited Enter a Future: Fantastic Tales from Asimov's Science Fiction.

-Williams won the Hugo Award for Best Short Form Editor in 2011 and 2012.
+Williams won the Hugo Award for Best Professional Editor, Short Form in 2011 and 2012.

+She was awarded a 2017 Kate Wilhelm Solstice Award by the SFWA.

+Williams was a finalist for the Hugo Award for Best Professional Editor, Short Form in 2026.

 Personal life

 Williams is married to David Bruce and has two daughters.

+Williams was hospitalized after suffering a brain aneurysm in early January, 2026.
+Senior Managing Editor Emily Hockaday will act as interim editor as Williams recovers.